jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 The goal of this subsection is to upgrade the massive neutrinos within the simulations from being a simple linear density field to be a non-linearly evolved fluid.
-For this we shall make use of the below parameter file, which you should save as e.g. ``params/tutorial``:
+For this we shall make use of the below parameter file, which you should save as e.g. ``param/tutorial``:

 .. code-block:: python3
-   :caption: params/tutorial :math:`\,` (non-linear massive neutrinos)
+   :caption: param/tutorial :math:`\,` (non-linear massive neutrinos)
-   :name: params-nonlinear-massive-neutrinos
+   :name: param-nonlinear-massive-neutrinos
    :emphasize-lines: 19-35, 75-79, 83-88, 94-95

    # Non-parameter helper variable used to control the size of the simulation